Colsai/DATA-690-WANG/hw8/project_proposal_1.md

 # UMBC DATA690: STATS AND VISUALIZATION (WANG)
 ## Hirabayashi Individual Project  (Part 1)

+### Instructions
-Find an issue that you are passionate about or are interested in as the topic for this exploratory data analysis project.
+- Find an issue that you are passionate about or are interested in as the topic for this exploratory data analysis project.
-Make sure there are publicly available data about this issue to perform exploratory analysis.
+- Make sure there are publicly available data about this issue to perform exploratory analysis.
-The analysis should include descriptive statistics, data visualization, and optionally statistical inference.
+- The analysis should include descriptive statistics, data visualization, and optionally statistical inference.

 ![alt](pencils.jpg "Title")
 Dataset Intended: https://www.kaggle.com/noriuk/us-education-datasets-unification-project